Gombe, Nigeria: Culture and education

 Gombe, as Gombe State capital, is the home of the notable Gombe State University (GSU) located at Shamaki ward, Tudun Wada, Gombe.
-The University was established during the then government of Governor Danjuma Goje in 2004.
-Making it the first University in the State.
+The University was established during the then government of Governor Danjuma Goje in 2004, making it the first University in the State.
 Also, in Gombe is Federal College of Education (Technical), Gombe.
-Also, in Gombe, is the College of Nursing and midwifery Gombe state, also, another State managed tertiary institution and is located at JEKADAFARI.
-Also, in Gombe is the College of Medical Sciences.
-There are also several State and private-owned primary and Secondary schools within Gombe, among are MATRIX International Academy, Gombe Central, Government Science Secondary School, Government Day Secondary School (Pilot), Pen resource Academy, to mention but few.
+Another state-run tertiary institution in Gombe is the College of Nursing and Midwifery Gombe State, which is situated in Jekadefari.
+Moreover, the College of Medical Sciences is also located in Gombe.
+Additionally, Gombe is home to a number of public and private elementary and secondary institutions, including MATRIX International Academy, Gombe Central, Government Science Secondary School, Government Day Secondary School (Pilot), and Pen Resource Academy, to name a few.

+Quran

+Nigeria has the highest number of huffadh in the world, with more than 1 million memorizers of the Quran.
+Many of them live in northern Nigeria and particularly in Gombe where Quran is an integral part of the culture of the Muslim community there.
+From a very young age, children are sent to Quranic schools where they first learn to read Arabic and then memorize the Quran.
+Quran is so highly prioritized by these communities that students will go to these madrasas before completing a university or scientific education.
+As a result of these efforts, several world class readers have emerged from the state including Hajara Ibrahim who won the International Female Quranic Recitation Competition in Jordan.

 Economy

 Farming is the main source of income for the inhabitants of Gombe State.
 Maize, millet, Guinea corn, rice, cotton, groundnut, beans, Beni seed, and other food and cash crops are farmed in the state.
 Livestock rearing is also common in the state.
 Tudun Hatsi is a notable market where grain business thrives in Gombe local government.
 The market generates huge revenue to the local government and the state in general.